We'll deal with those hoarding fuel in Ondo, Akeredolu threatens

 By Dayo Johnson, Akure

-Akeredolu, has therefore directed the states Task Force to move round and deal with those hoarding the product.
+Akeredolu has therefore directed the state’s Task Force to move around and deal with those hoarding the product.

 The dealers immediately increased the pump price to between N400 and N500 per litre.